La Mitad del Mundo Ecuador

 Once inside, it’s fun and games as you follow your guide, who explains everything you need to know about the Equator and seasons.
 (Did you know that Equinox means equal time or that Ecuador is the highest point from the land to the sun?)

 Walking along the Equator line with your eyes closed, you get to feel the resistance of the north side of the line compared to the south, which has less magnetism.
 You get to try to balance an egg on the line and feel how you lose some of your energy doing strength exercises with the guide.

 The finale is a shrunken head of a 13-year-old boy.
 Apparently, their ancestors believed that the spirit remained in the person’s head, and you get told the process of how they used to shrink them.
 This ritual was carried out until 1960 (only last century) when they were prohibited to stop doing it with humans.

 This tour is an eye-opener (where else can you see a shrunken head?) and definitely educational.
 Being one for leylines and energies, I found it fascinating.

-Apparently, there are local buses which run here but I booked through Community Travel Group which offer return transport for $10.
-The tour runs in the afternoons and they also take you to the original French monument.
+Apparently, there are local buses which run here, but I booked through Community Travel Group, which offers return transport for $10.
+The tour runs in the afternoons, and they also take you to the original French monument.